jmountifield/okta-to-humio/README.md

 # okta-to-humio

+This utility can be used to fetch Okta Audit API Events and send them to Humio.
+The collection is based on pulling events from Okta, an alternative is to use Okta's new push based audit logging.

-This document describes how to configure the AWS Lambda based collection between Okta and Humio.
+This document describes how to configure the AWS Lambda based collection between Okta and Humio, or how to [configure with the Humio Log Collector](#humio-log-collector-configuration).

+## AWS Lambda
 **Prerequisites:**

 * Create an Okta “Admin - Read Only” token as described [here](https://developer.okta.com/docs/api/getting_started/getting_a_token)

 NOTE: Significant portions of this guide are taken from the AWS Samples, [here](https://github.com/aws-samples/aws-serverless-workshops/tree/master/WebApplication/3_ServerlessBackend) on GitHub.
 This lambda function was originally developed [here](https://github.com/SumoLogic/sumologic-content/tree/master/Okta) under the Apache 2.0 license, and subsequently copied here.

-## 1. Create an Amazon DynamoDB Table
+### 1. Create an Amazon DynamoDB Table
 We will use the Amazon DynamoDB console to create a new DynamoDB table.
 Call your table `okta-to-humio` and give it a partition key called `okta_org_url` with type `String`.
 The table name and partition key are case sensitive.
 Make sure you use the exact IDs provided.
 Use the defaults for all other settings.

 After you've created the table, note the ARN for use in the next step.